 CPS staff are trained and certified in a variety of evidence-based curricula including Project ALERT, LifeSkills Training (LST), Signs of Suicide (SOS), Stacked Deck, Prime for Life and WISE (Wellness Initiative for Senior Education).
 Each evidence-based process is designed to help individuals understand the dangers of substance use, problem gambling, bullying and violent behaviors and curb unsafe and unhealthy decision making.

 Project ALERT: Project ALERT is effective in motivating students against drug use, provide skills to resist drugs and establish non-use attitudes and beliefs.
+The Project ALERT curriculum is for students in grades 6-9.

 LifeSkills Training (LST): LifeSkills is proven to reduce the risk of substance use, violence and other high-risk behaviors and promote healthy ways to handle challenging situations.
+Botvin's LifeSkills curriculum is for students in grades 3-9.

 Signs of Suicide (SOS): SOS is proven to improve students awareness of mental health concerns and help identify individuals who may be thinking about suicide.
+The SOS curriculum is for students in grades 6-12.

 Stacked Deck: Stacked Deck is a curriculum designed to modify attitudes and beliefs towards gambling and prevent problem gambling behaviors.
+Stacked Deck curriculum is for students in grades 6-9.

 WISE: The only evidence-based curricula designed to increase the awareness of prescription drug misuse and abuse as well as promote safe and healthy medication taking practices among older adults.